Fondra-Hub/.github/profile/README.md

 2. **Free of Charge**: Unlike many alternatives, Fondra is completely free, ensuring everyone can enjoy its advantages.

-3. **Enhanced Performance**: Fondra's seamless integration with the RO-EXEC executor ensures minimal FPS drops, resulting in smoother gameplay.
+3. **Enhanced Performance**: Fondra's seamless integration with an executor ensures minimal FPS drops, resulting in smoother gameplay.

 4. **Community-Driven**: Fondra's development is fueled by a passionate community, with the owner personally covering hosting costs.